davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 # Introduction

 TLS {{!RFC8446}} endpoints typically authenticate using X.509 certificates {{!RFC5280}}.
-These certificates are issued by a certification authority (CA) and associate the TLS public key with some application identifier, such as a DNS name.
+These are used as assertions by a certification authority (CA) that associate some TLS key with some DNS name or other identifier.
 If the peer trusts the CA, it will accept this association.
 The authenticating party is known as the subscriber and the peer is the relying party.

 Subscribers typically provision a single certificate for all supported relying parties, because relying parties do not communicate which CAs are trusted.
-The certificate must then simultaneously meet requirements for all relying parties.
-This constraint imposes significant costs on CAs, subscribers, and relying parties:
+This certificate must then simultaneously meet requirements for all relying parties.

-* It is difficult for newer CAs to enter the ecosystem if they are not trusted by all relying parties, including older ones.
+This constraint imposes costs on the ecosystem as PKIs evolve over time.
+The older the relying party, the more its requirements may have diverged from newer ones, making it increasingly difficult for subscribers to support both.
+This translates to analogous costs for CAs and relying parties:

+* For a new CA to be usable by subscribers, it must be trusted by all relying parties.
+This is particularly challenging for older, unupdatable relying parties.
 Existing CAs face similar challenges when rotating or deploying new keys.

-* Single-certificate deployments on subscribers are fragile, particularly in the face of distrusts or other changes to what a relying party accepts.

-* When a relying party must update its policies to meet new security requirements, it must choose between compromising on user security or imposing a significant burden on subscribers.
+* When a relying party must update its policies to meet new security requirements, it must choose between compromising on user security or imposing a significant burden on subscribers that still support older relying parties.

+This document aims to remove this constraint with a multi-certificate deployment model.
+Subscribers are instead provisioned with multiple certificates and automatically select the correct one to use with each relying party.
+This allows a single subscriber to use different certificates different relying parties, including older and newer ones.

-Deploying multiple certification paths would avoid these issues.
-However, relying parties and subscribers must then negotiate which to send in each connection. {{Section 4.2.4 of RFC8446}} defines the `certificate_authorities` extension, but it is often impractical.
+This model requires the endpoints to somehow negotiate which certificate to use. {{Section 4.2.4 of RFC8446}} defines the `certificate_authorities` extension, but it is often impractical.
 Some trust stores are large, and the X.509 Name structure is inefficient.
 For example, as of August 2023, the Mozilla CA Certificate Program {{MOZILLA-ROOTS}} would encode 144 names totaling 14,457 bytes.

-This document defines a TLS extension and supporting mechanisms that allow relying parties and subscribers to succinctly communicate supported trust anchors to subscribers, using pre-shared information provisioned by root programs and CAs, respectively.
-This enables a multi-certificate deployment model, which supports a more flexible, robust Public Key Infrastructure (PKI). {{use-cases}} discusses several deployment use cases that are directly improved by this model.
+Instead, this document defines a TLS extension and supporting mechanisms that allow relying parties and subscribers to succinctly communicate supported trust anchors to subscribers, using pre-shared information provisioned by root programs and CAs, respectively.

+Together, these mechanisms enable subscribers to deploy multiple certificates, which supports a more flexible, robust Public Key Infrastructure (PKI). {{use-cases}} discusses several deployment use cases that benefit from this model.

 # Conventions and Definitions